IngMichalaM/rest-api-flask-python-db/README.md

-# REST APUI with Flask and Python in 2025
+# REST API with Flask and Python in 2025
-Covers the lectures from the lecture 61, Section 4: Introduction to Docker
+Covers the lectures from the lecture 61
+- Section 4: Introduction to Docker
+- Section 5: Flask-Smorest for more efficient development

 Content of the stores_as_dictionaries branch